marshallward/optiflop/doc/roofline_examples.rst

 arithmetic intensity is :math:`\frac{1}{4}`.
 Based on our roofline diagram, this operation is bounded by single-core peak performance of 26.4 GFLOP/sec.

-The observed peak performance is approximately 12.7 GFLOP/sec, or less than half of peak.
+The observed peak performance is slightly below 12.8 GFLOP/sec, or nearly half of peak.
 This can be understood from the assembly instructions:

 .. code:: asm